The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading exponentiation: an appetizer

 \subsection{Minimally coupled massless scalars: from amplitudes to geometry}

 In order to illustrate the leading-order exponentiation in the simplest possible gravitational setup, let us start from the case of two massless scalar fields minimally coupled to gravity,

 with $\kappa_D = \sqrt{8\pi G}_D$.
 Considering fluctuations about a flat Minkowski background $g_{\mu\nu} = \eta_{\mu\nu} + 2\kappa_D\, h_{\mu\nu}$ and adopting De Donder gauge leads to the Feynman rules described in \ref{appFeynRules}.
-In particular, the propagators for the graviton and for the scalar with ``flavor'' index $a=1,2$ are given by ($G$ and $G_{a}$ are the same function, but it is somewhat helpful to keep track of their subscript)
+In particular, the propagators for the graviton and for the scalar with ``flavor'' index $a=1,2$ are given by ($G$ and $G_{a}$ are the same function, but it is somewhat helpful to keep track of their subscript)\footnote{More precisely, since the propagator is diagonal in ``flavor'' space, $G_{ab}(k) = G_a(k)\,\delta_{ab}$}

 where

 Moreover, the leading scalar-graviton-scalar vertex reads

 where the scalar lines are regarded as both outgoing.
 One may consider replacing $P_{\mu\nu,\rho\sigma}$ with the projector over physical graviton states (see \eqref{TTprojector} below), but this replacement is immaterial for our present purposes because $\tau^{\mu\nu}_a$ is transverse, i.e.~$\tau^{\mu\nu}_a p_\mu=0=\tau^{\mu\nu}_ap'_\mu$ (and thus also $\tau^{\mu\nu}_a k_\mu=0$ with $k^\mu=-p^\mu-p'^\mu$) when $p^\mu$ and $p'^\mu$ are on-shell.